 Lyles Bulking Routine is a combination of strength training and higher rep hypertrophy training.
 Here is an excerpt of the training article in which Lyle explains his bulking routine.

 My generic bulking program is stock in the middle because I’m a middle of the road kind of guy.
 I generically like to see a body part hit about 2X/week with slightly lowered intensity (relative to DC) although higher than Bryan’s HST.
 I recommend about a rep short of failure so that the volume (which is higher per workout than either DC or HST) can be accomplished.
 I’m trying to strike a volume between the issues of frequency (for gene expression and protein synthesis), recovery (failure training can burn people out) and progression (I want to see the poundages going up consistently over the cycle).

 Who is Lyle McDonald’s Bulking Routine for?

 Bodybuilders, intermediate trainees, and your basic gym rats who train to look good naked.
-I cannot recommend such a program for newbies as they are more likely to benefit from more strength oriented training as well as full body programming.
+I cannot recommend such a program for beginners as they are more likely to benefit from more a beginner workout routine.

 The Bulking Routine

 Squat: 3-4X6-8/3′ (3-4 sets of 6-8 with a 3′ rest)

 SLDL or leg curl: 3-4X6-8/3′

 Leg press: 2-3X10-12/2′